antydemidov/R-MoTMo/README.md

 - Added some docstrings;
 - Tools were transformed from class into a set of functions;
 - Added Parameters and PlotSelection classes to avoid dictionary usage;
-- Added functionality to save the chart to files, use `save_plots` to save the charts.
+- Added functionality to save the chart to files, use `save_plots` to save the charts;
+- Experiment class was added, you can use it to run simulations more than once.

 ## Requirements